reframejs/reframe/docs/overview.template.md

     <img src='https://github.com/reframejs/reframe/raw/master/docs/images/previews/welcome.png?sanitize=true'/>
 </p>

-That's it: We created a web app with just one React component and one page config.
+That's it: We created a web app simply by defining one React component and one page config.

-Tension between
+But you can eject and customize all Reframe parts.
+But you can eject and customize.

+**Flexible**

+Web frameworks have a bad reputation regarding flexibility:
+There is a general belief that
+It is generat

+Reframe is different and greatly cares about flexiblity.
+It is (to our knowledge) the most flexible framework there is and that by far.
+We would even argue more flexible than using do-one-do-it-well libraries.

-Reframe's set out is to
+Reframe's flexibility is based on three principles:

+- **Progressive Eject** -
+  All Reframe parts are ejectable:
+  You can eject the build configuration, the rendering, the routing, the server, etc.

+- **Min glue code - Max do-one-thing-do-it-well libraries** -
+  Isolate a maximum of code in do-one-thing-do-it-well libraries.
+  The glue code has been minimized to a tiny ~500 lines of code.

+- **Flexible stack** -
+  Reframe assembles a flexible stack:
+  You can configure your app to have a frontend only, a frontend + backend, or a frontend + backend + database/ORM.

+Some benefits of Reframe's flexibility:

-*Take control* -
+**Take control** -
 As your app grows you can eject parts of Reframe.

 Every part of Reframe can be ejected
 Progressive eject: Every part of Reframe can be ejected.
 More progressive eject.
 We call this feature of being able to eject parts "progressive eject", see.

-*Removable* -
+**Removable** -
 Every part of Reframe is ejectable.
 This means that if you eject everything, then you effectively get rid of Reframe.
 You are then left with do-one-thing-do-it-well libraries.
 This gives you a unique flexibility.

-*Quick prototyping* -
+**Rapid prototyping** -
+A trick
+to then gradually add a server then a database.
+Start with a frontend with that you can easily deploy to a static frontend.
+And then add a server with a database.

 *Learn once, write any app* -

 *Any kind of app* -
 Reframe supports a wide.
 That you can s